blobbyblobfish/piggy-bank/README.md

   <h3 align="center"> Piggy Bank </h3>

   <p align="center">
-    This is the first project built for the MLH Explorer Fellowship, built by <a href="https://github.com/shivaylamba"> Shivay Lamba </a> , <a href="https://github.com/blobbyblobfish">Alice </a>, and <a href="https://github.com/SincerelyBrittany"> Brittany </a>.
+    This is the first project/sprint built for the MLH Explorer Fellowship, built by <a href="https://github.com/shivaylamba"> Shivay Lamba </a> , <a href="https://github.com/blobbyblobfish">Alice </a>, and <a href="https://github.com/SincerelyBrittany"> Brittany </a>.
 The goal for this sprint was to create an Educational application.
-With this in mind, we built an applcation using Ionic and React to help young kids learn about finances.
+With this in mind, we built an application using Ionic and React to help young kids learn about finances.
 The application allows a user to sign up and log in, then review courses and lessons.
-After a lesson is complete, a user will be redirected to a quiz, which upon completion will give the user "money" towads their "piggy-bank."
+After a lesson is complete, a user will be redirected to a quiz, which upon completion will give the user "money" towards their "piggy-bank."
 This application was built in a two week span.
     <br />
      ·
     <a href="https://github.com/blobbyblobfish/piggy-bank/issues">Report Bug</a>